 Measure the impact of your data catalog on team productivity, organizational culture, and overall business results.
 Don’t worry if this seems fuzzy at first.
 This will be an ongoing process to fine-tune as you grow.

 But what metrics should you use?
 Don’t get caught in the trap of only looking at your data catalog’s usage metrics.
 While they are important, remember why your team invested in a data catalog in the first place.
-It’s your catalyst for bringing people, data, and analysis together so you can make smarter decisions, faster.
+It’s your catalyst for bringing people, data, and analysis together to give employees clear, accurate, and fast answers to any business question.
 Shouldn’t your measurement plan reflect that?

 For a place to start, it helps to categorize metrics in these buckets as you build your measurement plan.